-As Editor-at-Large for Southern Writers Magazine for two years and now Contributing Editor, I see so many manuscripts -- even from well established authors -- that need revision and polishing.
+As former Editor-at-Large and Contributing Editor for Southern Writers Magazine I see so many manuscripts -- even from well established authors -- that need revision and polishing.

 This class is for those who want to learn how to polish a manuscript until it dazzles before it's sent to an agent or publisher.

 I'll focus on how to cut the Spam out of your stories to reach the tenderloin and how to find the best title to grab a potential publisher's attention.

 You know the difference between a Corinthian and a Doric column,

 can confidently write about period dress and castle trap doors leading to hidden dungeons, but can you describe what it smells like

 to walk into a morgue's cooler, or the total isolation of having the doors shut behind you in a prison's hole,

 or what sea spray on your face feels like while sailing the high seas